-DSG 680 (3) Los Angeles Media Workshop-Students will spend two week in Los Angeles in an intensive exploration of the various facets of television and film production.
+DSG 680 (3) Los Ángeles Media Workshop-Students will spend two week in Los Angeles in an intensive exploration of the various facets of television and film production.
 This workshop-style course will spend time with production professionals and cover areas such as lighting, design, writing, studio back lots and acting.
-(Typically summer) DSG 692 (3) Directed Study-A supervised, directed study of a selected topic in cinema or digital storytelling.
+Students must have completed a minimum of 30 credit hours in order to take this class.
+(Typically summer)

+DSG 691 (1-3) Independent Study-Individualized study of a top of interest beyond the content of regular course offerings, involving a minimum of 1-3 meetings with instructor during semester.
 May be taken more than once.
+(Contract course)

+DSG 692 (3) Directed Study-A supervised, directed study of a selected topic in cinema or digital storytelling.
+May be taken more than once.
 (Contract Course)

-DSG 699 (0) DSG Equipment Lab-Provides access to equipment on campus when needed for completion of projects in specific Digital Storytelling courses.
-Co-requisites: DSG 691, 692, or 799.
+DSG 699 (0) DSG Equipment Lab-Provides access to equipment on campus when needed for completion of projects in specific production courses.
+Co-requisites: DSG 610, 655, 691, 692, or 799.
 Credit/No Credit.
 Fee.
 (Contract course)